caffeinepub/019b2b65-fcf2-703e-b729-ad61a3235212/src/spec.md

 ### Pin Management
 - Allow users to click on any location on the map to place a pin at the exact coordinates
-- When placing a pin, prompt the user to enter a short memo about that location
+- When placing a pin, show an input dialog where users can enter a memo about that location
+- The input dialog must integrate with the backend `createPin` function to save the pin with latitude, longitude, and memo values
+- After creating a pin, immediately refresh the map to display the new pin at that location
 - Display all existing pins on the map as visual markers at their precise geographic locations
-- Allow users to click on existing pins to view and expand their associated memos via PinDetailsDialog
+- Allow users to click on existing pins to view their associated memos and coordinates via a details dialog

 ### Data Persistence
 - Save all pins with their coordinates and associated memos persistently in the backend